SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 a `paymentToken` (with `generatePaymentToken` in a `Purchase` or `Verify` request) to be able to use this feature.
-You will also need to turn the `Payment Order` into instrument mode (only show one instrument) with the input parameter instrument.
+You will also need to turn the `Payment Order` into instrument mode (only show one instrument) with the request parameter `instrument`.

 {% include settlement-reconciliation.md api_resource="paymentorders" %}